zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 I decided to use logistic regression to analyze the effect that age has on income.

-See the entire project here: [Project](https://github.com/zhaben/Logistic-Regression-Predict-Income).
+See the entire project here: [Using Logistic Regression to Predict Income](https://github.com/zhaben/Logistic-Regression-Predict-Income).

 Logistic regression is a classification algorithm, which means that it predicts which class, or group, a data point is likely to fall into.
 There can be two classes (binomial logistic regression), or multiple classes (multinomial logistic regression).